scaleoutsean/hcicollector/FAQ.md

 ## I imported a sample dashboard and it's not showing anything

 First, give it time before you start reinstalling or making changes.
-I've seen it take 70 minutes for all panels to get populated.
-SSD disk- and ESXi-related panels take longer.
-As long as one panel works, that's valuable info for troubleshooting.
+I've seen SSDs and ESXi take 70 minutes for all panels to get populated.
+Other data may start appearing in 5 minutes.
+As long as one panel works, that's valuable info for troubleshooting, so wait at least 10-15 minutes.

 Things that can go wrong: